collab-community/journey-book/journeys/Demilade-Ayoola.md

 - My hobbies include traveling, coding, and playing sports like Tennis and Soccer.

-- I am currently learning a couple of programming languages and using them to build projects to profer solutions and solve problems.
+- I am currently learning a couple of programming languages and using them to build projects to proFfer solutions and solve problems.

 ## My Journey
-- I started learning coding in June 2021, when i wrote my first "Hello World".
+- I started learning coding in June 2021, when I wrote my first "Hello World".

-- I was taught HTML, CSS, Bootstrap within two months, of which i designed some projects.
-My learning course was interrupted for about 5 months due to my academics, but i returned back to continue learning.
+- I was taught HTML, CSS and Bootstrap within two months, of which I designed some projects.
+My learning course was interrupted for about 5 months due to my academics, but I returned back to continue learning.

-- I also learnt JavaScript and worked on some projects like Beat-maker project,Weather app, a travel website, To-do List.
+- I also learned JavaScript and worked on some projects like Beat-maker project,Weather app, a travel website, To-do List.
 I learned how to make animations using GSAP library and Scrollmagic which i used effectively in the travel site.

 - I am currently learning React-js and I have built a Banking App and also an E-commerce App.

-- I am currently looking for internship oppotunities to get more knowledge and experience as a Software Developer.
+- I am currently looking for internship oportunities to get more knowledge and experience as a Software Developer.

 ## Connect with me